aryanmahawar205/housePrice-Predictor/README.md

-## This HousePricePrediction ML model uses a dataset with the following columns:
+## This HousePricePrediction ML model uses a dataset with the following features / attributes:

 SalePrice - column to be predicted